 I woke up a couple of days ago to a strange-looking lens being featured by Canon USA on Instagram.
 This was a surprise announcement and launch of Canon’s rather peculiar-looking RF 5.2mm f/2.8 L Dual Fisheye Lens that is tailor-made for the Canon R5 camera.
 There aren’t many sample images out in the wild as yet, so let’s see what information we can find out about it, shall we?Read More »Canon Launches RF 5.2mm F2.8 L Dual Fisheye Lens for VR & Stereographic Visuals

 In this article, we’re looking at choosing the Best Walk Around lens for your camera.
 Whether it’s a Nikon, Canon, Sony, or FujiFilm camera, having a good walk-around lens allows you to have fun while taking photographs.

-If you’re buying your first serious camera, you are probably considering the purchase of a single lens that allows you to do ‘everything’ as you take a walk, a ‘walkabout lens’.
-Let me help you understand what your first multi-purpose lens should be able to do for you.Read More »The Best Walkabout Lenses
+If you’re buying your first serious camera, you are probably considering the purchase of a single lens that allows you to do ‘everything’ as you go about your daily life.
+This kind of lens is called a “walk around lens” or “walk around lens”.
+In this article, I’ll use those terms interchangeably… Now, let me help you understand what your first multi-purpose lens should be able to do for you, and why.Read More »Choose The Best Walk Around Lens

 There’s a technical aspect to using a polarizing filer, but there’s a visual aspect that you really have to experience if you are a photographer.
 Have you experienced a Polarizing filter yet?
 If you have not, I seriously recommend trying one today.
 Do not delay.Read More »Polarizing Filters Make Magic Moments